BU-Spark/se-bcs-social-justice-app/HANDOVER.md

 - Quick tutorial for key features
 - Guide for joining communities and scheduling sessions

-### 3. Community Management
+### 3. Community Management and Dashboard Views
-- Create and join communities
+- Create (only for leaders and amdmins) and join communities (everyone)
 - Community-specific discussion boards
-- Interest-based community categorization
-- Member management within communities
+- Dashboard views of communities and public events and private sessions

 ### 4. Scheduling Sessions
 - Schedule different types of sessions that comes from the API